 Once you have made a note of trouble codes and addressed the problems, press the erase code button to reset the check engine light.
 Finally, you should take your vehicle for a test drive before re-diagnosing the system.

 If the fault codes do not return, it signifies you have fixed the problem.
 If it does return, problems still remain!
 You’ll need to investigate further or relay the details to a professional mechanic.

 This is a general procedure, but exact guidance will be provided by your model specific instructions.
 Make sure you do your research before purchasing, they come in a range of prices and functionality.
-Check out our best OBD2 scanners reviews for guidance!
+Check out our best OBD2 scanner reviews for guidance!